PazuzuR/CleaningData/CodeBook.md

 1. Data files are merged so there is only one data file.
 2. Only mean and std variables are get.
 3. Activity IDs are replaced with descriptive names.
+4. Data is grouped by subject and activity with mean aggregation.

 #### Data set columns
 *Description for columns 3-81 can be found in original data set's features info file.*